Watch a clip on creating a welcoming library from Launching Young Readers: Becoming Bilingual.

 - Tangible objects: If a gourd is featured prominently in a story, bring one in to show ELL learners who might not understand the word in English.
 Whenever possible, use "realia" — ELL learners especially benefit from any three dimensional objects you bring in to enhance the reading experience.

 - Recognizing library books: Prepare a short translated note explaining when library books must be returned.
-Include a bar code, a spine sticker, and library stamp on the letter to help parents identify library materials, which must be returned in a timely manner, as opposed to RIF books and Title I materials.
+Include a bar code, a spine sticker, and library stamp on the letter to help parents identify library materials, which must be returned to the library by a certain date, as opposed to RIF books and Title I materials.

 - Overdue notices: If books are overdue, send home a print-out from your catalogue that contains the book cover, or send an e-mail with the book cover graphic.
 Visuals can get better results than a translated note simply listing the name of the overdue book.